 MAYAPEM INDIANS.
 During the eighteenth century the Mayapem (Mallopeme) Indians ranged both sides of the Rio Grande in southern Texas and northern Tamaulipas.
 In the latter half of that century they entered missions on the south bank of the river-San Agustín de Laredo at Camargo and San Joaquín del Monte near Reynosa.
 A few Mayapems also moved northward to San Antonio, Texas, and entered San José y San Miguel de Aguayo Mission.
 These people probably spoke a Coahuiltecan language.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "MAYAPEM INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmm21.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "MAYAPEM INDIANS," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/bmm21.